 Disadvantages of Genetic Engineering How is it a disadvantage?
-New proteins in GM food may cause allergies in some people Some people may suffer allergic reactions , people might be scared to consume GM food.
-Unforeseen consequences: Unwanted metabolic reactions may result, producing harmful toxins May be toxic or cancer-causing to people who eat them Useful insect pollinators such as butterflies and honey bees, which feed on nectar of GM crops, may die due to the crop producing pesticide Loss of biodiversity Possibility of use for biological warfare Can be used as weapons of mass destruction (social, ethical) Some companies (e.g. Monsanto) engineer GM crops to have seeds that cannot germinate, so farmers must constantly buy seeds from the companies Financial exploitation of farmers Some companies can set patents on medicines made using genetic engineering, and make medicines very expensive .
-Medications too expensive for those who need them and cannot afford/financial exploitation as people have no choice but to pay the high prices
+Possibility of use for biological warfare Can be used as bioweapons for mass destruction Some companies (e.g. Monsanto) engineer GM crops to have seeds that cannot germinate, so farmers must constantly buy seeds from the companies Financial exploitation of farmers Some companies can set patents on medicines made using genetic engineering, and make medicines very expensive .
+Medications too expensive for those who need them and cannot afford/financial exploitation as people have no choice but to pay the high prices Genetic engineering involving animals may result in unforeseen health impacts on them.
+May cause suffering in the animals, morally wrong.
+Animals may be used to produce human proteins for medicinal purposes.
+Morally wrong to use them as biological 'factories'.